 Original research and review articles

-This is reflected in the updated Wellcome open access policy which applies to original, peer-reviewed research articles that are supported in whole, or in part, by Wellcome, submitted from 1 January 2021.
+The Wellcome open access policy applies to original, peer-reviewed research articles that are supported in whole, or in part, by Wellcome.
+These must be available on OA immediately on publication, under a CC-BY licence.

 How to comply

-Wellcome have produced guidance on how to comply with their open access policy, which steps you through the routes to open access.
+Wellcome have produced guidance on how to comply with their open access policy, which describes the routes to open access.
+Please be aware of the requirement to include a rights retention statement, and for for an overview of rights retention, please have a look at the Library webpage here.

 Can I meet the Wellcome OA requirements by publishing under a different licence?